xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-test-plans.md

 > **What is a Test Point?**
 >
 > A Test Point is a unique combination of a test case, test suite, configuration, and tester.
 Test cases by themselves are not executable.
 When you add a test case to a test suite, a test point is generated.
-To learn more about the Test Point, see Microsoft document: [Execute tab](https://docs.microsoft.com/en-us/azure/devops/test/new-test-plans-page?view=azure-devops#execute-tab).
+To learn more about Test Points, see Microsoft document: [Execute tab](https://docs.microsoft.com/en-us/azure/devops/test/new-test-plans-page?view=azure-devops#execute-tab).
 >
 > **What is a Test Configuration?**
 >